geoserver/geoserver/doc/en/user/source/services/wmts/webadmin.rst

 Select :guilabel:`workspace` empty to configure global WMTS settings.

-See section on :ref:`workspace_services` to override settings used WMTS :ref:`virtual_services`.
+See the section on :ref:`workspace_services` to override settings used by WMTS :ref:`virtual_services`.

 Service Metadata
 ----------------

-Description of WMTS service, see the section on :ref:`service_metadata`.
+For a description of the WMTS service, see the section on :ref:`service_metadata`.